brycked/ts-template/README.md

 ## Usage

-`ts-template` can be used as a template for typescript projects.
+`ts-template` can be used as a template for TypeScript projects.

 ## Building